krishnasaga/vendure-templates/RAZORPAY-VENDURE-PAYMENT-INTEGRATION.md

 # Razorpay Payment Integration with Vendure (Two Parts)

 ## Introduction
-This document outlines the implementation details for integrating Razorpay with Vendure using a two-step payment flow: authorization followed by capture (settlement).
-This design provides better control over the payment lifecycle and improves handling of edge cases such as inventory validation or fraud checks prior to fund capture.
+This document explains the implementation of Razorpay integration with Vendure using a two-part (two-phase) payment flow, as outlined in the official Vendure documentation.

-## Integration Flow Overview
+In this approach, the payment process is split into two distinct phases:

-The integration consists of two distinct phases:
+*Authorization* – The customer authorizes the payment during checkout, but funds are not immediately captured.

-*Payment Authorization* – Performed during checkout from the storefront.
+*Capture (Settlement)* – The payment is captured later, typically after order validation, fraud checks, or inventory confirmation.

-*Payment Capture (Settlement)* – Performed via Admin UI or Admin API once conditions are met (e.g., stock validation, fraud verification).
+This model is ideal for merchants who require operational control between payment authorization and final settlement.

 ![image](https://github.com/user-attachments/assets/4f8a0781-f892-48fd-ab98-d4ab2f4ef244)